terms4fairskills/terms4FAIRskills.github.io/Teams.md

-## The people behind terms4FAIRskills
+## The terms4FAIRskills community

-### Organisational structure:
+### **Coordination Group**

-#### **Coordination Group** - provides oversight, governance, strategy and ensures progress.
+Provides oversight, governance, strategy and ensures progress.
 Provides an editorial function to ensure consistency in all terminology drafts that are made public.
-#### **Annotation groups** - contributors to the terms and definitions created across the terminology, usually working on a specific section of the terminology, as well as providing annotation and comments on all content.
-#### **Ontology Maintainers** - people with ontology-building experience who lead that part of the process.
-#### **EOSC co creation core team** - those members of the terms4FAIRskills team who are funded to directly work on the terms4FAIRskills terminology.

-### **Group membership**

-### **Coordination Group**

 Celia van Gelder (DTL/ELIXIR-NL, NL)
 Simon Hodson (CODATA, FR)